 Protecting the tall forests, Dandenong Ranges National Park is well known for its spectacular Mountain Ash trees and lush fern gullies, and is ideal for relaxing picnics and tranquil forest walks.
 The cool mountain elevation affords spectacular panoramic views and there is abundant native birdlife, including crimson rosellas, kookaburras and the ever-elusive Superb Lyrebird.
 Meandering and criss-crossing the cool, clear waters of the Sassafras, Woori Yallock and Menzies Creeks is the 17km Dandenong Ranges Tourist Track which passes through fern-filled gullies, eucalypt covered ridges and over numerous bridges and boardwalks.

 Visit the Rainforest Gallery in neighbouring Yarra Ranges National Park, with its spectacular observation platform and rainforest walkway on the southern slopes of Mount Donna Buang.
 Drive the world famous Black Spur between Healesville and Narbethong, continue through to Marysville stopping along Lady Talbot Drive to walk through ancient rainforests at the Beeches and view the waterfalls at Keppel and Phantom Falls.
-To the west of Melbourne, Tarra-Bulga National Park in South Gippsland is well known for its impressive Corrigan’s Suspension Bridge, which stretches through the rainforest canopy, affording spectacular views of the lush fern gully on the forest floor below.
+To the west of Melbourne, Tarra-Bulga National Park in Central Gippsland is well known for its impressive Corrigan’s Suspension Bridge, which stretches through the rainforest canopy, affording spectacular views of the lush fern gully on the forest floor below.
 The park covers some of the best examples of original cool temperate rainforests of the Strzelecki Ranges.

 Things To Do